jbermudes/peoplemover/README.md

 This webapp is built using Ruby on Rails 7 with minimal modifications to the sample Rails scaffolding in order to accomplish the requirements of the task.

 This solution includes basic CRUD functionality over an HTTP REST API including some basic server-side validations for the presence and format of the various Person attributes.

+This solution uses Rails' development environment features for execution including the Puma Simple HTTP Web Server and the SQLite3 database.

 ## Incomplete Functionality